Interaction between cell membranes and protein inclusions in the large-deformation regime: State of the art

 Regarding the effect of membrane flows on membrane shape, Arroyo and DeSimone \cite{arroyoRelaxationDynamicsFluid2009i} showed that membrane viscosity plays a crucial role in the relaxation dynamics of fluid membranes, highlighting the importance of viscous effects in dynamical models.
-In \cite{mahapatraTransportPhenomenaFluid2020}, coupled mean-field equations describing the time evolution of protein density and membrane shape were derived, accounting for the interplay between curvature elasticity and transport processes.
-Finally, in \cite{tassoFiniteElementMethod2013}, a \ac{fe} method for fluid membranes was developed and applied to the simulation of dynamical prolate-to-oblate transitions of simplified red blood cells under optical tweezing.
+In \cite{sahuGeometryDynamicsLipid2020,tchoufagAbsoluteVsConvective2022}, membrane instabilities have been studied in simple geometries, showing that viscous effects can be characterized by a dimensionless number governing the influence of membrane viscosity on shape.
+In \cite{danielsCurvatureCorrectionMobility2016} the effect of non-zero membrane curvature on the diffusion coefficient of \acp{prin} has been evaluated analytically, extending a result previously obtained in \cite{quemeneurShapeMattersProtein2014}, where the effect of membrane deformation due to \acp{prin} in static condition had been studied.
+In both cases, the curvature-generation mechanism has been considered as separated from membrane flow.
+In \cite{morrisMobilityMeasurementsProbe2015}, the effect of membrane tension on the diffusion coefficient of \acp{prin} that locally deform the membrane by imposing a finite angle is analyzed analytically within a perturbative framework, valid in the limit of small imposed angles.
+Finally, in \cite{mahapatraTransportPhenomenaFluid2020}, coupled mean-field equations describing the time evolution of protein density and membrane shape were derived, accounting for the interplay between curvature elasticity and transport processes.